Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights

 The Swedish Federation for Lesbian, Gay, Bisexual, Transgender and Queer Rights (Riksförbundet för homosexuellas, bisexuellas, transpersoners och queeras rättigheter, RFSL, formerly Riksförbundet för sexuellt likaberättigande) is a Swedish organization working for LGBT rights.
-Lawyer and social worker Trifa Shakely was elected as the new president in 2021.

-It was founded in 1950, which makes it one of the oldest LGBT rights organizations in the world.
+The RFSL describes itself as one of the oldest still-operating LGBTQ organizations in the world.
 As of 2018, it had about 7,000 members and has 36 regional offices spread over the country.